Young Americans for Freedom: Reaction to radical activism, 1965–71

 Liberalism and radicalism dominated campuses from the mid-1960s until the early 1970s, primarily as a result of the civil rights movement and the Vietnam War.
-Though outnumbered, YAF went on the offensive against radical left-wing organizations by challenging and rebutting groups like Students for a Democratic Society (SDS) and New MOBE in support of a U.S. victory in Vietnam.
+Though outnumbered, YAF went on the offensive against radical left-wing organizations by challenging and rebutting civil rights groups like the Afro-American Society and W.E.B.
+DuBois clubs, as well as antiwar groups like Students for a Democratic Society (SDS) and New MOBE in support of a U.S. victory in Vietnam.

-YAF members tended to hold similar opinions to their older compatriots within the conservative movement.
+YAF members tended to hold similar opinions to their older compatriots within the conservative movement, including members of their advisory board such as Strom Thurmond, John Tower, L. Mendel Rivers, and William Colmer.
 YAF began and continued a number of projects to support Vietnam veterans and their causes.
 "Project Appreciation" gave YAFers the opportunity to write, visit, and provide needed supplies to hospitalized veterans.
 YAF worked on various POW/MIA issues.
 In a protest in Santa Monica in 1979, the YAF focused protests and a personal attack on Jane Fonda by hanging an effigy of her outside her house due to her opposition to the Vietnam War.
+YAF often made protests appearances at Fonda events, getting in physical altercations with her security guards and mocking her peace activism and acting career by holding up banners that read, "Barbarella bombed, why can't Nixon?" and "Shoot Fonda, not film!"

 A faction of YAF philosophically extended the group's traditional support of limited government in economic issues to social issues and a foreign policy of non-interventionism.
 This group came to be known as libertarians.
 A more serious and lasting challenge for YAF came from this group, those who believed in limited or even no government – radical libertarians and anarchists.
 YAF's Libertarian and Anarchist Caucuses were purged at the YAF's 1969 national convention in St. Louis, and members of this faction were among the founding members of the Libertarian Party in 1971.